gpapavgeri/Java-Console-Application-School-Data-Management-Part-A/README.md

-# Private School Project - Part A
+#Java Console Application School Data Management - Part A

 The development of this project includes the implementation of a private school structure.